-Submissions are invited from any elector or ratepayer with respect to the proposed rates, and any related matter, within a minimum 21 days of the date of this notice.
-Submissions should be addressed to the Chief Executive Officer, Town of East Fremantle, PO Box 1097, FREMANTLE WA 6959, by Friday, 5 June 2020.
+Submissions are invited from any elector or ratepayer with respect to the proposed rates and any related matter within 21 days of the date of this notice.
+Submissions should be addressed to the Chief Executive Officer, Town of East Fremantle, PO Box 1097, FREMANTLE WA 6959.

-Submissions should be clearly marked 'Submission - 2020/21 Differential Rates'.
+Submissions should be clearly marked 'Submission - 2024/25 Differential Rates'.

-Gary Tuffin Chief Executive Officer
+Jonathan Throssell Chief Executive Officer